jasonlingo/StreetViewRoadSafety/README.md

 ## Program requirements
 - Python Version: 2.7.9
 - You'll need to install some dependent packages.
-Also, You'll need to fill in the Google API information in **config/config.yaml**.
+- You'll need to fill in the Google API information in **config/config.yaml**.